 Answer 15: When the new window pops up showing you are being logged into AKO, make sure https://akocac.us.army.mil or https://www.us.army.mil is NOT in your trusted sites (IE 8, 9, 10, and 11), Being in trusted sites is only required when using IE 6 & 7).

 Here's How: Open Internet Explorer Go to Tools, Internet Options, Security (tab), Click on trusted sites (green checkmark), Click Sites (button) now click on https://akocac.us.army.mil and / or https://www.us.army.mil and then select Remove, close this window, then click OK.

-Question 16: Receive "Insert card" when attempting to access AKO, DTS, OWA or any other CAC enabled website when your CAC is inserted in the CAC reader and you can access it through ActivClient.
+Question 16: Receive "Insert card" when attempting to access AKO, DTS, OWA or any other CAC enabled website when your CAC is inserted in the CAC reader and you can see it through ActivClient.

 Answer 16.1: Open Internet Explorer, Click Tools, Internet options, content (tab), certificates (button) and delete all the certificates listed.
 Remove, then Re-insert your CAC into the reader, your certificates should automatically reload.
 If they don't, open ActivClient, click Tools, Advanced, and select Make Certificates available to Windows.

 Answer 16.2: Follow this PDF for correcting the settings in your Internet Explorer